gyxxyg/TRACE/README.md

 ## News

+- 19/10/2024, 🔥 We release [trace-retrieval](https://huggingface.co/Yongxin-Guo/trace-retrieval) by forcing the predicted timestamps to be align with the input frame timestamps.
+Results show trace-retrieval achieve better performance on dense video captioning tasks
 - 10/10/2024, 🔥 Annotation files of training data are released!
 - 10/10/2024, 🔥 Our model checkpoints and code are released!